-So, we now present this Submission report on behalf of the community of residents, businesses and others who have a direct interest in the Parish.
+So, we now present this Referendum version of the Plan on behalf of the community of residents, businesses and others who have a direct interest in the Parish.

 We could not have done this without a great deal of work from other organisations and individuals which we acknowledge in the Report.